Autumn Pine Work

 After work

-Here’s a shot of the same tree back when it was first lifted, spring 2014
+Here is a shot of the same tree back when it was first lifted, spring 2014.

-Stay tuned for another post coming through detailing more pines we’ve shaped up… Winter’s coming.
+Stay tuned for another post coming through detailing more pines we have shaped up.
+Winters coming.